-We are currently party to employment agreements with each of Messrs.
-David G. Watumull, David M. Watumull, Gilbert M. Rishton and Timothy J. King, which provide for employment for an initial term of one year, subject to renewal and earlier termination rights as provided in such agreements.
+On February 7, 2014, we entered into employment agreements with each of Messrs.
+David G. Watumull, David M. Watumull, Gilbert M. Rishton, and Timothy J. King, which provided for employment for an initial term of one year, subject to renewal and earlier termination rights as provided in such agreements.
 These agreements provide for compensation terms and duration of employment as set forth in each such agreement.
 Such agreements include restrictive covenants concerning competition with us and solicitation of our employees and clients, if such individuals are terminated for cause as defined in such agreements.